ali-negary/WordleCheater/README.md

 You will see a list of suggestion after a few seconds to help you make your next guess and repeat from top if needed.

 ### Why?
-This repo is a playground for me to learn and experiment with the Wordle challenge.
+This repo is a playground for me to learn and experiment things with the Wordle challenge.

 I wanted to practice some scarping, unit-testing, and CI/CD.
 That's all.